I took AI Ethics at Georgia Tech and here is what I learned. Here are innovations related to AI/ML to put some context:

 In Amazon’s AI recruiting tool, I would assume a biased dataset could be that to parse resumes the engineers could try to scrape all male names from a system.
 Or just didn’t come to realize the unbalanced set of demographics.

 An article from the Bay Area said a Black couple put up their house for sale and the realtor estimated the house price at way below the market price.
 They asked their White friend to pretend to be the homeowner and asked another realtor, who priced the house at market price.
 Why would this happen?
 The research showed that owner-occupied houses are undervalued in neighborhoods that are 50% percent black.

 It’s easy to mislead with shiny objects

-The population is often mislead by disinformation, shiny visualizations, and lack of knowledge of statistics or simple math.
+The population is often misled by disinformation, shiny visualizations, and a lack of knowledge of statistics or simple math.

 Biases in datasets can come from shiny visualizations.
 Any visualization can mislead if they have these:

 - The Y-axis doesn’t have a zero.
-For example a scatter plot that shows a big difference among observations.
-However, once you zoom out, the observations all appear the same.
+For example, a scatter plot that shows a big difference among observations might be misleading and once you zoom out, the observations all appear the same.

 - Inverting the axes X with Y, perhaps to better fit the graph on a website or to make it look cooler could mislead to a wrong conclusion.